martinstarkov/ecs/README.md

 entity.Destroy();
 ```

 But will not be removed from the manager until a refresh is called.
-This prevents iterator invalidation if entities destroy each other during container loops.
+This prevents iterator invalidation if entities destroy each other while looping through a container of them.
 ```entity.IsAlive()``` can be called to check the state of validity of an entity in its parent manager.

 **TLDR;** Remember to always call ```manager.Refresh()``` after an entity is created, destroyed or copied.